Prephouse/web/README.md

   5. Run `pnpm start:secure`
   6. Navigate to <https://localhost:3000> on your web browser

-  > You must ensure that both the key.pem and cert.pem are stored in the .cert directory as that
+  > Both key.pem and cert.pem must be stored in the .cert directory as webpack will search that
-  > directory is (a) where webpack is configured to look and (b) configured to be ignored by git.
+  > directory for the certificate during the build process, and git will ignore that directory.
+Do
-  > Never commit the certificate to the git repository.
+  > **not** commit the certificate to the git repository.

 [node]: https://nodejs.org/en/
 [pnpm]: https://pnpm.io/installation